 The winter 2013 and spring 2014 editions of Cambria Magazine, include a feature I wrote entitled: ‘Wales is a part of our country’.
 It addresses the Tryweryn Reservoir Bill’s judicial journey and its impact on those directly affected.

 Cymru Culture – serialised on-line over four parts, it addresses the anti-investiture protest.

 Owing to my interest in the complex relationship between politics and artistic expression, I have acted as the historic advisor for the following theatre productions:

 Dyled Eileen – as performed by Theatr Genedlaethol Gymru.
 The play addresses the protest undertaken by Trefor and Eileen Beasley throughout the 1950s, to gain the Welsh language legal status.
 I am currently on the TheatrGenCyrmru website, being interviewed about the Beasley protest and other similar actions undertaken globally.
-Including the protest of Rosa Parks, undertaken in December 1955.
+This includes the protest of Rosa Parks, undertaken in Alabama, in December 1955.